wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/unified-customer-profile/includes/4-edit-details.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the relationship added to the Connections tab.](../media/relationship-added.png)](../media/relationship-added.png#lightbox)

 1. Now that you have added the relationship, you can edit it.
-On the **Relationships** grid on the right, hover your cursor over the contact name record and then select the edit icon.
+On the **Relationships** grid on the right, hover your pointer over the contact name record and then select the edit icon.

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Relationships grid, showing the relationship and the edit icon highlighted.](../media/edit-relationship.png)](../media/edit-relationship.png#lightbox)